Data-driven Discovery of Diffuse Interstellar Bands with APOGEE Spectra: Removing Sky lines and Tellurics to Identify Diffuse Interstellar Bands

 Once each high-DIB-strength residual spectrum has a corresponding low-DIB-strength residual spectrum, we subtract each pair and add their uncertainties in quadrature in the observer frame.
 This has the effect of removing the Earth-based residuals from the high-DIB-strength residual spectra while leaving the possible DIB features relatively untouched.
-The spectra are then shifted from the observer frame to the 15272~\AA\@ DIB rest-frame using the velocity measured in the inverted-Gaussian fitting for the high-DIB-strength spectrum in the pair.
+The subtracted spectra are then shifted from the observer frame to the 15272~\AA\@ DIB rest-frame using the velocity measured in the inverted-Gaussian fitting for the high-DIB-strength spectrum in the pair.
+Because each pair of spectra are likely not taken at the same exact time or with the same observing conditions, their subtraction may not perfectly remove Earth-based features in each resulting spectrum.
+However, averaging these subtracted spectra together does remove the vast majority of obvious telluric features.
+Because our subsequent analysis is based on combinations of spectra, we believe this approach is a simple and model-free method of dealing with telluric contamination.
+Furthermore, we find that our final results are insensitive to the particular pairings of low- and high-DIB-strength spectra, so long as the two spectra are similar enough in SNR.

 The next step is to break the spectra up into different bins based on the strength of the 15272~\AA\@ DIB.
 We define 10 DIB-strength bins such that approximately 2100 spectra are in each bin; these are shown by the different colors in Figure \ref{fig:DIB_EW_versus_ext}.
 We then combine the residual spectra in these bins using population fitting to measure a population mean and uncertainty/standard deviation at each pixel.
 The precise statistics used for this combination are explained in Appendix \ref{sec:spectral_coaddition}, but the key takeaway is that the population fitting takes into account both the uncertainty in each residual measurement as well as the spread in those measurements to give back realistic means and uncertainties at each pixel.